karlyndiary/DA-Cheatsheet/Python/Python.md

 | Dairy      | 200  | NaN   | NaN   | 250  |
 | Fruit      | NaN  | 200   | 250   | NaN  |
 | Vegetables | NaN  | NaN   | 150   | 400  |

+### Explain assign()

+The assign() method in Pandas is used to add new columns to a DataFrame or to modify existing ones, all while returning a new DataFrame and leaving the original unaltered.
+This method is especially useful when you want to perform data transformations cleanly and functionally without affecting the underlying data structure.

+- Non destructive and flexible